-WhatsApp messenger is a text messaging application and contains confidential chats between friends, family members, and businesses.
+WhatsApp messenger is a text messaging app that contains confidential chats between friends, family members, and businesses.

 Compromising the information available on WhatsApp for digital marketing is a growing concern for many users.

-In terms of WhatsApp’s user database, India has more than 10% share of all the users.
+In terms of WhatsApp’s user database, India has more than a 10% share of all the users.

 It is clear that WhatsApp has a successful growth strategy, especially in India and South America.

-- Also Read:- Websites that accepts PayPal payments in India
+- Also Read:- Websites that accept PayPal payments in India.

 We have seen the different factors behind the success of WhatsApp.
 These factors help us to understand the widespread appeal of WhatsApp.

-WhatsApp will be able to generate income, without relying on user information for digital marketing, through the use of these new services.
+WhatsApp will be able to generate income without relying on user’s data for digital marketing through the use of these new services.

-In January of 2018, WhatsApp came out with WhatsApp Business.
+In January of 2018, it came out with WhatsApp Business.
 WhatsApp Business is a platform for small scale business owners to communicate with their customers.

 It allows business owners to create their profile describing important information like product information, store location, etc.